aces/Loris/modules/configuration/README.md

 ## Intended Users

-The module is intended to be used by study administrators who need a front end interface for configuring LORIS for their study.
+The module is intended to be used by study administrators to configure their study.

 ## Scope